INQUIRELAB/mcp-bridge-api/README.md

 - Use load balancers
 - Pool high-demand servers
 - Track metrics and resource pressure

+### 📱 Mobile Deployment

+For the React Native app:
+- Build for production using `npx expo build`
+- Configure app store deployment with EAS Build
+- Set up over-the-air updates with EAS Update

 ## 📊 Comparison with Other MCP Bridge/Proxy Repositories